roop/roop.github.io/_posts/2020-01-21-swift-compiler-dev-on-remote-linux-machine.md

 In case you want to build everything with debug information (and your server has 8 GB RAM or more), you can pass `--release-debuginfo` instead of `--release` to `build-script`.
-Doing that can increase the build time to more than 10 hours, and the build results will be placed in a different directory.
+This build will take longer to complete, and the build results will be placed in a different directory.

 ### Set up the development environment